aaron-grau/curic/html-css/projects/aa_times/solution/README.md

     box-shadow: -1px 4px 6px 1px rgba(0,0,0,0.09);
 ```

-# Phase 2: The Main Content
+# Phase 4: The Main Content

 For the next phase we will be adding some of the latest App Academy Times news using a flexible grid system.

-- The `app/assets/copy` folder contains the content for each section.
-We will copy and paste then build the html around it, but first, let's make sure we have a flexible application by using a custom grid system.
+- The `docs/copy` folder contains the content for each section.
+We will copy and paste then build the HTML around it, but first, let's make sure we have a flexible application by using a custom grid system.

 ## Custom Flexible Grid